kentlisa/multinational-retail-data-centralisation/README.md

 8. Which German store type is selling the most?
 9. How quickly is the company making sales?

-## Installation
+## Dependencies

-Ensure you have python and PostgreSQL installed before attemping to run the project.
-Install the following python packages:
+Install the following python packages before running the project:

 - pandas
 - numpy